kgignatyev/json-patch/README.md

 * JSON "diff" (RFC 6902 only) with operation factorization.

 The JSON diff implementation is courtesy of [Randy Watler](https://github.com/rwatler).

+JsonAudit class allows writing audit log that includes 'old values' for removed and updated elements

 ## Versions